cherriesandmochi/gdmaim/README.md

 ### Obfuscation

+`Enable Obfuscation`: If enabled, obfuscate scripts.
+Does _not_ affect post-processing.

 `Inline Constants`: If enabled, accesses to constants will be replaced with hardcoded values.
 Declarations of constants get removed.

 `Inline enums`: If enabled, accesses to enum keys will be replaced with hardcoded values.
 Declarations of enums get removed.